tbroadley/ReactPrimer/README.md

 ## Forking Your Own Version
 **If you'd like to build your own version of React Primer:**

-1. Clone the repo and `npm install` dependancies.
+1. Clone the repo and `npm install` dependencies.

 2. Open one terminal and `npm run dev` to generate the webpack build.